 - Club Upgrade Awards on Paid Nights: On qualifying paid rates, it’s possible to upgrade to club lounge access by paying 3,000 points per night.

-Before upgrading or paying extra for club access, I recommend contacting the hotel to find out if the lounge will be open and offering full service during your stay.
+Before upgrading or paying extra for club access, we recommend contacting the hotel to confirm whether the lounge will be open and offering full service during your stay.
 Unfortunately, Hyatt rarely makes this information readily available online.

 World of Hyatt Suite Upgrades

-If you want to stay in a suite, but you don’t want to pay full price for it (in cash or points), you may be able to get an upgrade instead.
+If you want to stay in a suite but don’t want to pay full price (in cash or points), you may be able to get an upgrade instead.
 Hyatt hotels often have standard suites and premium suites.
-Most of the following options apply only to upgrades to standard suites, except where noted.
+Most of the following options apply only to upgrades to standard suites, unless noted otherwise.

 - Globalist elite status: Those with top-tier Globalist status are automatically eligible for suite upgrades at check-in, based on availability.
 While upgrades to standard suites are most common, it’s not unusual to snag a premium suite upgrade now and then.